snapp-incubator/ceph-s3-operator/README.md

 ## Introduction

-The S3 Operator, an open-source endeavor, is crafted to streamline the management of S3 users and buckets within a Ceph cluster environment.
+The Ceph S3 Operator, an open-source endeavor, is crafted to streamline the management of S3 users and buckets within a Ceph cluster environment.
 It enhances efficiency and simplifies processes, rendering S3 usage on Ceph clusters more straightforward and user-friendly.

 ## Features